Applications for our 2024 cohort are now open! Apply by September 29, 2023 11:59pm EST.

 What’s in it for you:

-- Support towards publication, communication and marketing of projects with the support of the #STMIC network and New America’s communications team
+- Support towards publication, communication and marketing of projects with the support of New America

 Who can be a #STMIC Fellow?